funditec-cyber/robinson-netcrawler/README.md

 ### Execute:
 - pipenv install -r requirements.txt
 - sudo apt-get install pythonX.Y-tk, being X.Y your version of python.
-- Configure the file config.ini with the number of octects required for your subnet, and set their values to scan a wider of narrower network range.
+- Configure the file config.ini with the number of octects required for your subnet and their corresponding values, usually setting their values to scan a wider of narrower network range (working with two octects so far).
-- Inside the virtual environment execute the runner with the command: ``python3 interface.py'' which should take a while.
+- In the bash (``pipenv run python3 interface.py'') or inside the virtual environment (``pipenv shell'') execute the runner with the command: ``python3 interface.py'' which is going to take a while.

 ![Capture](https://i.imgur.com/cZ28LVQ.png)